Heavy-Tailed Mixed p-Spin Spherical Model: Breakdown of Ultrametricity and Failure of the Parisi Formula

 \end{thm} See Definition \ref{def:threshold}, \ref{M+} for the notation.
 This gives a corollary about the RSB structure for each case. \begin{cor} The above implies that if the dominant interaction comes from $p$-spin, its overlap structure has $\lfloor \frac{p}{2}\rfloor$-RSB. \end{cor} Furthermore, this shows the breaking of ultrametricity for a certain case which is one of the most important core structures of the spin glass theory. \begin{thm}[Non-ultrametricity] This heavy-tailed spin glass does not satisfy the ultrametricity if there is an interaction above the threshold, and the dominant term comes from $p \geq 4$.
 Otherwise, this still shows ultrametricity. \end{thm} We can also show that its scale of ground state energy is of the order $n$ and this justifies our choice of a different normalization for this heavy-tail model. \begin{thm}[Ground state energy] The ground state energy for mixed $p$ spin spherical model with heavy-tail interaction satisfies

-for some $\epsilon'>0$. \end{thm} Due to lack of concentration of measure, the energy landscape changes whenever we observe the interactions in contrast to the usual Gaussian spin glass.
+for some $\epsilon'>0$. \end{thm} Due to the lack of concentration of measure, the energy landscape changes whenever we observe the interactions, in contrast to the usual Gaussian spin glass.
 Hence, we can express its free energy and energy landscape in a probabilistic way and that is why heavy tail spin glass does not have Parisi type formula and exhibits fundamentally different nature. \begin{thm}[Probabilistic energy landscape] For $n\to \infty$ and $\alpha(p)$ profile is given, then the free energy and overlap converges to a random variable.